ggchappell/cdd/README.md

     ~/xyz/images$

-Third, if `cdd` is not given a command-line argument, then it obtains its argument by doing a history substitution on `!$`, that is, the last argument of the previous command.
+Third, if `cdd` is not given a command-line argument, then it obtains its argument from the last argument of the previous command.

     ~/xyz$ convert qq.png images/qq.jpg
     ~/xyz$ cdd